 To learn more about ERP and intelligent automation integration within it, read:

-And if you believe your business could benefit from adopting an ERP solution, head over to our ERP hub to see a data-driven list of vendors.
+And if you believe your business processes could benefit from adopting an ERP solution, head over to our ERP hub to see a data-driven list of vendors.

-Cem's work has been cited by leading global publications including Business Insider, Forbes, Washington Post, global firms like Deloitte, HPE, NGOs like World Economic Forum and supranational organizations like European Commission.
-You can see more reputable companies and media that referenced AIMultiple.
+Cem's work has been cited by leading global publications including Business Insider, Forbes, Washington Post, global firms like Deloitte, HPE and NGOs like World Economic Forum and supranational organizations like European Commission.
+You can see more reputable companies and resources that referenced AIMultiple.

 Throughout his career, Cem served as a tech consultant, tech buyer and tech entrepreneur.
-He advised businesses on their enterprise software, automation, cloud, AI / ML and other technology related decisions at McKinsey & Company and Altman Solon for more than a decade.
+He advised enterprises on their technology decisions at McKinsey & Company and Altman Solon for more than a decade.
 He also published a McKinsey report on digitalization.

 He led technology strategy and procurement of a telco while reporting to the CEO.
 He has also led commercial growth of deep tech company Hypatos that reached a 7 digit annual recurring revenue and a 9 digit valuation from 0 within 2 years.
 Cem's work in Hypatos was covered by leading technology publications like TechCrunch and Business Insider.